-CHPR5550 is a capstone experience in the Chemical Engineering major in the BE(Hons) and the Chemical Engineering specialisation in the Master of Professional Engineering.
-It should be taken in your last year of study.
+CHPR5550 is a capstone experience in the Chemical Engineering major in the BE(Hons) and should be taken in your last year of study.
 Working in a team, typically with four to six members, you will be required to integrate and apply knowledge and skills acquired in earlier units to a substantial real-world design challenge in chemical engineering.
 Teams are supervised by an academic and/or industry mentor.
 Teams are responsible for managing their project as well as reporting against milestones and preparing the necessary design documentation.
 The academic objectives of the project are to lead students through a systematic engineering design and synthesis process and to better prepare them for professional practice as engineers.
 The focus of the unit is on teamwork skills and the design process.

 - 12 points